ashardian/vulnshop/SECURITY.md

 | Latest  | :white_check_mark: |
 | < 1.0   | :x:                |

-## Reporting a Vulnerability

-If you discover a vulnerability in the **framework** itself (not an intentional vulnerability), please report it responsibly:

-1. **Do NOT** open a public issue
-2. Email security concerns to: [Your Security Email]
-3. Include:
-   - Description of the vulnerability
-   - Steps to reproduce
-   - Potential impact
-   - Suggested fix (if any)

-## Responsible Disclosure

-We appreciate responsible disclosure of framework vulnerabilities.
-We will:

-- Acknowledge receipt of your report within 48 hours
-- Provide an initial assessment within 7 days
-- Keep you informed of our progress
-- Credit you in our security acknowledgments (if desired)

 ## Legal Notice

 **Unauthorized access to computer systems is illegal.** Users of this software are solely responsible for: